Ro4052/react-webpack-babel/README.md

 ## Webpack Setup

 It is possible to have multiple Webpack configs and point the relevant config when building, e.g. for production or development. `webpack-merge` can be used to combine specific configs with common ones.
+It should be noted that Webpack rules appear as though in "reverse" as Webpack uses a nested model, rather than a sequential one, this is explained [here](https://stackoverflow.com/questions/43472333/webpack-2-loaders-declared-in-reverse).
 Below, are outlined the fields used in this Webpack setup:

 ### Common Config